The Singing Machine Company

-The Singing Machine Company is a public company listed on Nasdaq under the ticker symbol MICS.
-The Singing Machine Company is primarily engaged in the karaoke business including the development, production, marketing, and distribution of consumer karaoke audio equipment, accessories, music, musical instruments, and licensed youth electronic products.
+The Singing Machine Company, Inc. is the worldwide leader in consumer karaoke products.
+Based in Fort Lauderdale, Florida, and founded over forty years ago, the Company designs and distributes the industry's widest assortment of at-home and in-car karaoke entertainment products.
+Their portfolio is marketed under both proprietary brands and popular licenses, including Carpool Karaoke and Sesame Street.
+Singing Machine products incorporate the latest technology and provide access to over 100,000 songs for streaming through its mobile app and select WiFi-capable products and is also developing the world’s first globally available, fully integrated in-car karaoke system.
+The Company also has a new philanthropic initiative, CARE-eoke by Singing Machine, to focus on the social impact of karaoke for children and adults of all ages who would benefit from singing.
+Their products are sold in over 25,000 locations worldwide, including Amazon, Costco, Sam’s Club, Target, and Walmart.
+To learn more, go to www.singingmachine.com.

 History

 The Singing Machine Company (SMC) was originally incorporated in California in 1982 with a focus on professional and semi-professional karaoke equipment.
 In 1988 the company began marketing karaoke equipment for home use.
 It is believed that SMD was the first company to introduce home karaoke products to the United States.
 In 2001, SMC entered into a multi-year license agreement with MTV.
 As a part of a shift in strategy, SMC approached the mass market through large retailers.
-In the following year, Business Week Magazine named The Singing Machine Company #1 on their list of Hot Growth Companies.
+In the following year, Business Week Magazine named The Singing Machine Company #1 on their list of Hot Not Growth Companies.

-Products

 Karaoke Machines

 The core of SMC's business is the distribution and sale of its karaoke machines to retailers and wholesalers such as Wal-Mart, Sam's Club, Best Buy, and Costco.

 In the fall of 2015 The Singing Machine introduced its new digital line of products, no CD-G required allowing users to create playlists on the company's branded site and chose their favorite songs, download them to a USB, giving them the freedom of mixing and matching genres, singers, and enjoying the songs they want to sing.